IBM/cp4waiops-gitops/docs/how-to-deploy-cp4waiops-33.md

 ![w](images/ceph-topo.png)

-You can use the filters on the left to filter out the resources that has been failed, and click the resource to check logs and events.
+You can use the filters on the left to filter out the resources, and click the resource to check logs and events.

 ![w](images/res-logs.png)

-You can also check all Ceph pods using CLI as follows to make sure there is no pod in error state.
-If there are some pods in error state, you can check logs using `kubectl logs` from command line.
+You can also check all Ceph pods from command line as follows to make sure there is no pod in error state.
+If there are some pods in error state, you can check logs using `kubectl logs`.

 ```console
 [root@api.body.cp.fyre.ibm.com ~]# kubectl get po -n rook-ceph